 Stage 1.
 The ACO based information technology initialization.
 At this stage, the RN-type graph is formed, structure of which corresponds to the RB of the designed fuzzy system.
 In turn, the graph consists of one zero node and sm main nodes, sequentially connected by arcs, the total number of which q is determined by the sum of linguistic terms of all m output variables multiplied by the total number of rules s.
-In this case, rule base can be full with the number of linguistic terms of the n input variables, or reduced.
+In this case, rule base can be full with the number of rules s corresponding to all possible combinations of linguistic terms of the n input variables, or reduced.
 At developing the RB antecedents automatically, the number of rules s will be full.
 In turn, at composing the rule base antecedents on the basis of the experts' knowledge some antecedents can be previously excluded if there is preliminary information about their insignificant effect on the system operation, and, in this case, the RB will be reduced.
-Also at this stage, the objective function J and its optimal value $J{opt}$ are set.
-Moreover, an ant colony is created and the main adjustable parameters of the ACO algorithm are set: the number of ants in the colony $z{max}$ , coefficients $\alpha$ , $\beta$ , Q, $\rho$ , maximum iterations number $N{max}$ , as well as the number of elite ants e.
-Moreover, the values of the relative lengths D and initial small amount of the pheromone $\tau$ are set for all arcs before the ants begin to move at this stage.
+Also at this stage, the objective function J and its optimal value J{opt} are set.
+Moreover, an ant colony is created and the main adjustable parameters of the ACO algorithm are set: the number of ants in the colony z{max} , coefficients α , β , Q, ρ , maximum iterations number N{max} , as well as the number of elite ants e.
+Moreover, the values of the relative lengths D and initial small amount of the pheromone τ are set for all arcs before the ants begin to move at this stage.